 The study area consists of two small dams; constructed atRumela on the Upper Atbara River and Burdana on the Settit River, in eastern Sudan.
 It lies at latitude 14º16'36" N and longitude 35º53'49" E, about 20 kilometers upstream from the convergence ofthe Atbara and Settit rivers, and approximately 80 kilometers south of the Khashm El-Girba Dam.
 The two dams are interconnected and have a total length of 13.0 kilometers.
 The joined reservoir has a storage capacity of about 3.7 billion cubic meters, and at an elevation at maximum filling of 517.5 meters above sea level (Adam and Hamad, 2021).

-Although the construction of the two dams served multiple purposes, such as the provision of irrigation water for agricultural production, hydroelectric power generation, socioeconomic development, and supply of drinking water, yet, it also served asa vital fishery resource for increasing fishproductionfrom the artisanalfisheriesin the eastern part of Sudan.
+Although the construction of the two dams served multiple purposes, such as the provision of irrigation water for agricultural production, hydroelectric power generation, socio-economic development, and supply of drinking water, yet, it also served asa vital fishery resource for increasing fishproductionfrom the artisanalfisheriesin the eastern part of Sudan.

 Data collection:

-Random samples of about 500 specimens of Nile carp (L. senegalensis) were collected monthly from artisanal fishing boats during the period from September 2019 and January 2020.
+Random samples of about 500 specimens of African carp (L. senegalensis) were collected monthly from artisanal fishing boats during the period from September 2019 and January 2020.
 Fish were identified to the species level following Neumann et. al., (2016).
 The total length of the fish was measured to 1.0 cm,from the tip of the snout to the end of the upper lobe of the caudal finsusing a standard measuring board.Fish body weight was measured to the nearest 1.0 g using a digital weighing balance, model FRUIT 2000B.

 Length-weight relationship: The relationship between the length and weight of L. senegalensis was calculated according to the equation: